Death Wish (2018 film): Release

-In June 2017, it was announced Annapurna Pictures would distribute the film on behalf of Metro-Goldwyn-Mayer Pictures and release it on November 22, 2017.
-However, in October 2017, it was announced it was being delayed until March 2, 2018 and that MGM would handle the film's distribution in the United States, with Annapurna Pictures handling its international distribution.
-It was speculated the delay was due in-part to the mass shooting in Las Vegas several days prior.
+In June 2017, it was announced that Annapurna Pictures would distribute the film on behalf of MGM and release it on November 22, 2017.
+In October 2017, it was announced that the film's release was being delayed until March 2, 2018 and that MGM would handle the film's distribution in the United States, with Annapurna handling its international distribution.

 Reception

 Box office

-Death Wish grossed $34 million in the United States and Canada, and $14.5 million in other territories, for a worldwide total of $48.5 million, against a production budget of $30 million.
+Death Wish grossed $34.9 million in the United States and Canada and $21 million in other countries; worldwide, it grossed $55.9 million.
+The film's budget was $30 million.

 In the United States and Canada, Death Wish was released alongside Red Sparrow, and was projected to gross $10–20 million from 2,847 theaters in its opening weekend.
 It made $4.2 million on its first day (including $650,000 from Thursday night previews) and $13 million in its opening weekend, finishing third behind Black Panther ($66.7 million in its third week) and Red Sparrow ($17 million).
 55% of its audience was male, while 89% was over the age of 25.
 It dropped 49% to $6.6 million in its second weekend, finishing at 7th.